Volunteer

 Distribute Literature

-• Hang posters in business windows in your area
+• Hang flyers in business windows in your area

 • Hand deliver rack cards to appropriate venues